lootrr/CouchPotato/README.md

 # CouchPotato

-CouchPotato is a behavorial experiment built for the Language Comprehension Lab @ UCSD.
+CouchPotato is a behavorial web-application built for the Language Comprehension Lab @ UCSD.
 It was built using the jsPsych library.
 What this application aims to accomplish is to see if there are differences in the way we understand placements of specific adjectives within a given passage.
 For example, take the adjective + noun phrase (dirty red car).
 Would a participant prefer this specific adjective placement or would they prefer "red dirty car"?

 ## Installation